mumoj/InterIntel-Response/Section-B/README.md

           memory: 100M
 ```

-Update the Django settings.py with the .env variables.The secret key is put in .env file for security purposes.
+Update the Django settings.py with the .env variables.The secret key is put in a .env file for security.

 ```python
 SECRET_KEY = os.environ.get("SECRET_KEY")